HunterWhyte/jumaudio/README.md

 Much better!
 Notice how the stuttering is gone and the main frequency peak is smoother and more uniform.
 ***
 ### Averaging into bins
-The next thing that one might notice about our output is that the test audio sounds like the frequency is increasing at a constant rate but we can see that the frequency peak is moving very slow from left to right at the beginning and then speeds up.
+The next thing that one might notice about our output is that while the test audio sounds like the frequency is increasing at a constant rate, the frequency peak on screen is moving slowly from left to right at the beginning and then speeds up.
 This is because we are displaying a linear distribution of the frequencies bins, when our perception of pitches is [closer to a log scale](http://www.rctn.org/bruno/psc129/handouts/logs-and-music/logs-and-music.html).

 You can see in the previous video, there are barely any bins for most of the lower pitches we can hear, and a lot of bins for higher frequencies that aren't very differentiable to us.

 It makes sense for our audio visualization to have more bins for the lower frequencies and less for higher frequencies.
 In order to make this configurable to whatever we think looks good, jumaudio takes a 2D array of points for each frequency, and creates a look up table on init for the frequency of each bin in the output.
-Using this lookup table we take the raw output from the FFT and average it into these more favourably distributed bins.
+Using this lookup table we take the raw output from the FFT and average it into more favorably distributed bins.

 For this example we are using a roughly logarithmic scale from 35Hz to 20kHz, as seen in simple_example.c.
 We remap the linearly distributed output of samples from the FFT onto whatever distribution we want, in order to better see what is really going on in the music/audio.
 The output with the frequency remapping looks like this: